shagunattri/site/content/posts/vcs.md

 ![xkcd 1597](https://imgs.xkcd.com/comics/git.png)

-Git has a bleak interface and needs to be understood properly while the design underlying is great when looking at the data models,things get complicated.
+Git has a well thought-out model and needs to be understood properly while the design underlying is great when looking at the data models,things get complicated.

 ### Git’s data model